jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Pointing out that most people don't work on production lines anymore didn't matter.
 Neither did facts, figures, and [books](https://basecamp.com/books/remote) to explain why driving through gridlock helps no one.
 I was always told telecommuting doesn't work because "managers don't like it."

-Now with the coronavirus, within a few weeks, every university, workplace, and bureaucracy is scrambling to distribute their workers with home offices.
-Although it's sad it took a pandemic to open up our minds, it's nice to see how easily our civilization can adapt when we decide to.
+Now with the coronavirus, within a few weeks, managers inside universities, workplaces, and bureaucracies are scrambling to distribute their workers with home offices.
+This scramble is mainly to make customers and workers not notice managers are often not needed.
+Although it's sad it took a pandemic to make it happen, it's nice to see how easily our civilization can adapt when neccesity forces us to.
 (Although I wonder about the battle to come when managers try to return work cultures back to "normal").

 This doesn't mean any, and all work can be done from home.
 But, it does mean many of us stuck in traffic for decades didn't need to be.